MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 1. The fourth step is **Review and test**.
 This step presents the opportunity for a copilot developer to test the prompt plugin by side-loading it in the Copilot for Microsoft 365.
     1. To test the prompt plugin, select **Test action**.
     1. When it's ready to be tested on Copilot for Microsoft 365, select **Open to test**.
-    1. After you test the prompt and verify that it will perform as expected, select **Publish**.
+    1. After you test the prompt and verify that it performs as expected, select **Publish**.

         :::image type="content" source="media/use-a-custom-prompt-in-mcs/review-test-publish.png" alt-text="Screenshot of how to test and publish your prompt.":::